Confidence Sets for Causal Orderings: Introduction

 To motivate $\hat \Theta(\mathbf{Y}, \alpha)$ as an object of interest, we preview the analysis in Section~\ref{sec:numerics-data-analysis} of daily stock returns for 12 industry portfolios.
-DirectLiNGAM~\citep{shimizu2011directlingam} gives a point estimate of the causal ordering where the Utilities industry is first and causally precedes the other 11 industries.
-The set $\hat \Theta(\mathbf{Y}, .05)$ contains approximately $1/15,000$ of the $12!$ possible total orderings, and indeed Utilities is first in every ordering in the confidence set.
+DirectLiNGAM~\citep{shimizu2011directlingam} gives a point estimate of the causal ordering where the Utilities industry is first and causally precedes the other 11 industries. \updatedText{The set $\hat \Theta(\mathbf{Y}, .05)$ contains approximately $1/45,000$ of the $12!$ possible total orderings, and indeed Utilities is first in every ordering in the confidence set.
 Nonetheless, many orderings in $\hat \Theta(\mathbf{Y}, \alpha = .05)$---i.e., those not rejected by the data---have other causal implications which differ from the point estimate.
-As shown in Section~\ref{sec:numerics-data-analysis}, the point estimate is quite far from the Fr\'{e}chet mean of $\hat \Theta(\mathbf{Y}, \alpha = .05)$.
+As shown in Section~\ref{sec:numerics-data-analysis}, most orderings in $\hat \Theta(\mathbf{Y}, \alpha = .05)$ are relatively far from the point estimate as opposed to the Fr\'{e}chet Mean.
 Finally, in the estimated causal ordering, Manufacturing precedes Chemicals, so a naive analysis would conclude that the total effect of Chemicals onto Manufacturing is $0$.
-In contrast, when accounting for model uncertainty, we produce a 90\% confidence interval for the total effect of Chemicals onto Manufacturing of $\{0\} \cup (0.101, 0.909) \cup (0.973, 1.101)$.
+In contrast, when accounting for model uncertainty, we produce a 90\% confidence interval for the total effect of Chemicals onto Manufacturing of $\{0\} \cup (.268, .413) \cup (.980, 1.093)$.}